Advertiser Disclosure

 • No FDIC protection

-We chose Venmo as one of the alternative payment options because we think that Venmo works especially well for those businesses providing in-person services, such as photography, makeup application, or barber services.
-These businesses tend to start off as side hustles with friends and family serving as first customers, so Venmo payments work exceptionally well here.
+We believe that Venmo works especially well for individuals providing in-person services, such as photography, makeup application, or barber services.
+These businesses tend to start as side hustles with friends and family serving as first customers, so Venmo payments work exceptionally well here.

 Venmo Pricing